cmbuckley/cmbuckley.github.io/_posts/2018-05-13-new-site-again.md

 I added an XML site map for Google, and a [more human-readable version](/site-map/) for everyone else.
 I started off using the [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) plugin, but that did not pull any GitHub project pages, which meant my [CV page](/cv/) wasn't included - I have a separate project for that and decided to keep them separate for now.
 So I copied the layout from the plugin and [added my own section]({{ site.github.repository_url }}/blob/v2.0/sitemap.xml#L30-L36) for the showcase, using [github-metadata](https://github.com/jekyll/github-metadata) instead.

-I've seen some rather messy solutions for category/tag pages including using query string parameters / JavaScript to manipulate a page, but [found a nice solution](http://www.minddust.com/post/alternative-tags-and-categories-on-github-pages/) using collections instead.
+I've seen some rather messy solutions for category/tag pages including using query string parameters / JavaScript to manipulate a page, but {% include archive.html text="found a nice solution" url="http://www.minddust.com/post/alternative-tags-and-categories-on-github-pages/" %} using collections instead.

 ## Comments